nicoptere/elections_2017/README.md

 ### libraries used
 [threebox](https://github.com/peterqliu/threebox) which uses [THREE.js](https://threejs.org/) and [MapBoxGl.js](https://www.mapbox.com/mapbox-gl-js/api/) under the hood.

-NB: to use the demo, you'll have to specify your Mapbox TOKEN in the config.js file. you'll therefore need a MapBox profile to get this token.
+**NB**: to use the demo, you'll have to specify your Mapbox TOKEN in the config.js file. you'll therefore need a MapBox account to get this to work.

 ### data sources